 • kidney problems and liver problems.

-All of these consequences sometimes do not have a place at all in the life of a small patient.
-Some people experience a brief headache after surgery.
-Some people experience calf cramps a few days after surgery.
-This does not mean that all of the listed states will “attack” the child without fail and all in a crowd, no. These are just the possible consequences of extensive anesthesia.
+All of the listed consequences sometimes have no place at all in the life of a small patient.
+Some people experience short-term headache.
+Some people experience seizures a few days after surgery calf muscles.
+This does not mean that all of the listed conditions will “attack” the child without fail and en masse, no. It's just possible consequences extensive anesthesia.
 They may not exist at all.
-That is why it is so important to trust your doctor.
-It is unlikely that a good specialist will advise the baby what is not necessary.
-And if there is a need, then it is certainly much more acute than all the consequences combined.
+This is why it is so important to trust your doctor.
+Hardly good specialist will advise the child on what is not necessary.
+And if there is a need, then it is probably much more acute than all the consequences combined.

-General anesthesia is a procedure by which the patient's autonomic reactions are suppressed, turning off his consciousness.
+General anesthesia is a procedure by which the patient’s autonomic reactions are suppressed, turning off his consciousness.
 Despite the fact that anesthesia has been used for a very long time, the need for its use, especially in children, causes a lot of fears and concerns among parents.
-What is the danger of general anesthesia for a child?
+What are the dangers of general anesthesia for a child?

-Many parents are sure that general anesthesia is very dangerous for their child, but they cannot say for sure what exactly.
+Many parents are sure that general anesthesia is very dangerous for their child, but they cannot say exactly why.
 One of the main fears is that the child may not wake up after the operation..
-Such cases are indeed recorded, but they occur extremely rarely.
-Most often, painkillers have nothing to do with them, and death occurs as a result of the surgical intervention itself.
+Such cases have indeed been recorded, but they occur extremely rarely.
+Most often, painkillers have nothing to do with them, and death occurs as a result of the surgery itself.

-Before performing anesthesia, the specialist receives written permission from the parents.
-However, before refusing to use it, you should think carefully, as some cases require the mandatory use of complex anesthesia.
+Before performing anesthesia, the specialist obtains written permission from the parents.
+However, before abandoning its use, you should think carefully, since some cases require the mandatory use of complex anesthesia.

-Usually, general anesthesia is used if it is necessary to turn off the child’s consciousness, protect him from fear, pain and prevent the stress that the baby will experience while being present at his own operation, which can negatively affect his still fragile psyche.
+Typically, general anesthesia is used if it is necessary to turn off the child’s consciousness, to protect him from fear, pain and prevent the stress that the baby will experience while attending his own operation, which can negatively affect his still fragile psyche.

-Before using general anesthesia, contraindications are identified by a specialist, and a decision is made: is there really a need for it.
+Before using general anesthesia, the specialist identifies contraindications, and also makes a decision: is there really a need for it.

-Drug-induced deep sleep allows doctors to perform lengthy and complex surgical interventions.
-Usually the procedure is used in pediatric surgery, when pain relief is vital., for example, with severe congenital heart defects and other abnormalities.
+Drug-induced deep sleep allows doctors to perform lengthy and complex surgical procedures.
+The procedure is usually used in pediatric surgery when pain relief is vital., for example, with severe congenital heart defects and other abnormalities.
 However, anesthesia is not such a harmless procedure.

 Preparation for the procedure

-It is wiser to prepare the baby for the upcoming anesthesia in just 2-5 days.
-To do this, he is prescribed hypnotics and sedatives that affect metabolic processes.
+It is wiser to prepare your baby for the upcoming anesthesia in just 2-5 days.
+For this purpose he is prescribed sleeping pills and sedatives, which affect metabolic processes.

-About half an hour before anesthesia, the baby can be given atropine, pipolfen or promedol - drugs that enhance the effect of the main anesthetic drugs and help avoid their negative effects.
+About half an hour before anesthesia, the baby can be given atropine, pipolfen or promedol - drugs that enhance the effect of the main anesthetic drugs and help avoid them negative impact.

-Before performing the manipulation, the baby is given an enema and the contents are removed from the bladder.
-4 hours before the operation, the intake of food and water is completely excluded, since during the intervention vomiting may begin, in which vomit can enter the organs of the respiratory system and cause respiratory arrest.
+Before performing the manipulation, the baby is given an enema and the contents of the bladder are removed.
+4 hours before the operation, the intake of food and water is completely excluded, since during the intervention vomiting may begin, in which the vomit can penetrate the organs of the respiratory system and cause respiratory arrest.
 In some cases, gastric lavage is done.

-The procedure is performed using a mask or a special tube that is placed in the trachea..
-Together with oxygen, anesthetic medicine comes out of the device.
-In addition, anesthetics are administered intravenously to alleviate the condition of a small patient.
+The procedure is performed using a mask or a special tube that is placed in the trachea.
+Together with oxygen, anesthetic medicine is supplied from the device.
+In addition, intravenous anesthetics, alleviating the condition of a small patient.

 How does anesthesia affect a child?

-Currently the probability of severe consequences for the child's body from anesthesia is 1-2%.
-However, many parents are sure that anesthesia will adversely affect their baby.
+Currently the probability of severe consequences for the child’s body from anesthesia is 1-2%.
+However, many parents are confident that anesthesia will negatively affect their baby.

-Due to the peculiarities of the growing organism, this type of anesthesia in children proceeds somewhat differently.
-Most often, clinically proven drugs of a new generation are used for anesthesia, which are allowed in pediatric practice.
+Due to the characteristics of the growing body, this type of pain relief in children proceeds somewhat differently.
+Most often, clinically proven drugs of a new generation are used for anesthesia, which are approved in pediatric practice.
 Such drugs have a minimum of side effects and are quickly removed from the body.
-That is why the effect of anesthesia on the child, as well as any negative consequences, are minimized.
+That is why the influence of anesthesia on the child, as well as any negative consequences, is minimized.

-Thus, it is possible to predict the duration of exposure to the used dose of the drug, and, if necessary, repeat anesthesia.
+Thus, it is possible to predict the duration of the effect of the dose of the drug used, and, if necessary, repeat anesthesia.

-In the overwhelming majority of cases, anesthesia facilitates the patient's condition and can help the surgeon's work.
+In the vast majority of cases, anesthesia alleviates the patient's condition and can help the surgeon's work.

 Diagnosis of complications

-Even if a small patient is well prepared before the operation, this does not guarantee the absence of complications associated with anesthesia.
-That is why specialists should be aware of all possible negative effects of drugs, common dangerous consequences, probable causes, as well as ways to prevent and eliminate them.
+Even if a small patient is well prepared before surgery, this does not guarantee the absence of complications associated with anesthesia.
+That is why specialists should be aware of all the possible negative effects of drugs, common dangerous consequences, probable causes, as well as ways to prevent and eliminate them.

-Adequate and timely detection of complications that have arisen after the use of anesthesia plays a huge role.
-During the operation, as well as after it, the anesthesiologist must carefully monitor the condition of the baby.
+Adequate and timely identification of complications that arise after the use of anesthesia plays a huge role.
+During the operation, as well as after it, the anesthesiologist must carefully monitor the baby’s condition.

-To do this, the specialist takes into account all the manipulations performed, and also enters the results of the analyzes into a special card.
+To do this, the specialist records all the manipulations performed and also enters the test results into a special card.

 • heart rate indicators;